exonum/exonum-doc/src/get-started/light-client.md

 })
 ```

-As you might know from our very first [Cryptocurrency demo](create-service.md),
+As you might know from our very first [Cryptocurrency Demo](create-service.md),
-in order to transfer funds from one wallet to another a "seed" is included
+in order to transfer funds from one wallet to another, a `seed` is included
 into each such transaction.
 This prevents transactions from being hacked by
 a third person.
-You can generate seed as follows:
+You can generate `seed` as follows:

 ```javascript
 const seed = Exonum.randomUint64()